Sruthija4/SE-1-/README.md

 # SE-1-
-Demo repository for understanding what Github is modified branch
+Demo repository for understanding what Github is modified branch.
+Session-3